 Plan for appropriate supervision and mentorship of the co-op student.
 Review potential job responsibilities to determine if they are appropriate.
 Establish an appropriate pay and benefit structure, which may include assistance to the student in relocating to your area and obtaining safe and affordable housing.

 When are students available for co-op?

-RIT is on a "quarter system."
-Students are available to work in three or six month periods or work "blocks."
+Students are available to work for one or two consecutive terms, availability may vary from program to program.
 Recruiting dates on our Key Dates page outlines specific work availability.

 Do I need to sign a contract with RIT?

 No. Just provide a job description and RIT's Office of Cooperative Education and Career Services will post your position online and assist you in identifying the most appropriate student candidate pool.
 The hiring decision is always determined by each employer on a one-to-one basis with the student.